 Business data is collected explosively every minute through business transactions and stored in relational database systems.
-In order to provide insight about the business processes, data warehouse systems have been built to provide analytical reports that help business users to make decisions.
+In order to provide insight into the business processes, data warehouse systems have been built to provide analytical reports that help business users to make decisions.

 Data is now stored in databases and/or data warehouse systems so should we design a data mining system that decouples or couples with databases and data warehouse systems?
 This question leads to four possible architectures of a data mining system as follows:

 - Tight Coupling: in tight coupling data mining architecture, database or data warehouse is treated as an information retrieval component of data mining system using integration.
-All the features of database or data warehouse are used to perform data mining tasks.
-This architecture provides system scalability, high performance and integrated information.
+All the features of a database or data warehouse are used to perform data mining tasks.
+This architecture provides system scalability, high performance, and integrated information.

 Tight-coupling data mining architecture

 There are three tiers in the tight-coupling data mining architecture:

 - THe data layer: as mentioned above, the data layer can be a database and/or data warehouse system.
 This layer is an interface for all data sources.
 Data mining results are stored in the data layer so they can be presented to the end-user in the form of reports or another kind of visualization.

 - The data mining application layer is used to retrieve data from the database.
 Some transformation routines can be performed here to transform data into the desired format.
 Then data is processed using various data mining algorithms.